Woman holding a dog while writing on paper

 Another special tidbit about Rocket Languages is its chunking teaching method, which involves grouping pieces of information to make a larger whole.
 This strategy has been shown to be helpful in memorization tasks and thus beneficial as a general study habit.

-You might worry that an online course is going to be a waste of time or not as smart a choice as another learning method.
+You might worry that a free online course is going to be a waste of time or not as smart a choice as another learning method.
 Okay, that’s fair.
 But here are some reasons why it still pays not to overthink.

 • Immediacy: You’ll start learning before you can talk yourself out of it.
 The truth is, anything that’s worth doing long-term is usually something that we struggle to maintain over time.
 Sure, you may have days, weeks or even months where you slack off on your Korean.
 But the trick to long-term learning isn’t being perfect.
 It’s taking advantage of the bursts of inspiration you have when you have them.